beast-brain-11/beast-brain-11/README.md

 - 👋 Hi, I’m @beast-brain-11
 - 👀 I’m interested in Designing and coding
 - 🌱 I’m currently learning web-designing
-- 💞️ I’m looking to collaborate on charity and NFTs related Projects
+- 💞️ I’m looking to collaborate on charity Projects
 - 📫 How to reach me
 mail: priaanshgupta@gmail.com